 7. WE’VE BEEN IN THE CFC WITHOUT JOINING A FEDERATION.
 WHY SHOULD WE CHANGE?

 Perhaps you shouldn’t.
 As you know, joining a federation is not required for participation in the CFC.
 However, most CFC charities choose to affiliate with a federation for key reasons:

 8. WE’VE BEEN IN THE CFC AS A MEMBER OF ANOTHER FEDERATION.
 CAN WE APPLY WITH YOU?
 WHAT WOULD BE DIFFERENT IF WE DID?

 Normally, nonprofit organizations decide each year which federation to join for purposes of the CFC.
 See What We Do for an overview of our services.
 If you wish to compare cost, we’ll gladly provide an estimate based upon a hypothetical pledge amount.

 9. DO YOU ENTER CAMPAIGNS OTHER THAN THE CFC?

-While our federation participates only in the CFC, we will be happy to help you participate in state, municipal and other public sector campaigns in two ways.
-First, we help maintain a Campaign Links page that leads to information about these campaigns so you can determine whether they make sense for your organization.
-Second, we work closely with a sister federation, Partners for a Better World, which enters many of these campaigns.
-We will happily forward your material to them.
+While our federation participates only in the CFC, we will be happy to help you participate in state, municipal and other public sector campaigns.
+We work closely with a sister federation, Partners for a Better World, which facilitates entry into many of these campaigns.
+We help maintain a Campaign Links page that leads to information about these campaigns so you can determine whether they make sense for your organization.